gvwilson/thirdbit/src/fiction/iffy/index.md

 healing would take time
 and that was something she/they/the world didn't have enough of right now.

+"Serves you bloody right,"
-"Sh sh sh," the Marine said softly.
+the Marine said in an Australian accent.
-An armored hand took her by the chin and gently turned her head to the side.
+He raised his visor and looked at her as if she was a barnacle to be scraped off the side of a ship.
-Her last thought before all her thoughts went away was, *Doctor Johel?*
+Her last thought before the drugs took her away was, "Captain Kerse?"

 She woke up feeling nauseous and slightly detached from the world.
 Yawning triggered a dull ache in her side,